Intuit Whale Trades Spotted

 Volume & Open Interest Development

-This data can help you track the liquidity and interest for Intuit's options for a given strike price.
+In terms of liquidity and interest, the mean open interest for Intuit options trades today is 357.4 with a total volume of 805.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Intuit's whale activity within a strike price range from $400.0 to $650.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Intuit's big money trades within a strike price range of $200.0 to $550.0 over the last 30 days.

 Intuit Option Volume And Open Interest Over Last 30 Days